MAX Light Rail

-MAX was among the first second-generation American light rail systems to be built, conceived from freeway revolts that took place in the 1970s.
-Planning for the network's inaugural eastside segment, then referred to as the Banfield Light Rail Project, started in 1973 ahead of the cancelation of the Mount Hood Freeway.
-Construction began in 1982, and service commenced between downtown Portland and Gresham on September 5, 1986.
-The original 27-station, 15.1 mi line has since been expanded to 93 stations and 59.7 mi of track.
-The latest extension, from Portland to Milwaukie, opened in 2015.
+MAX was among the first second-generation light rail systems built in the United States, emerging from freeway revolts in the 1970s.
+Planning for its inaugural eastside segment, then known as the Banfield Light Rail Project, began in 1973 after the cancellation of the Mount Hood Freeway.
+Construction started in 1982, and service between downtown Portland and Gresham commenced on September 5, 1986.
+The system has since expanded several times, most recently with the opening of the Portland–Milwaukie extension in 2015.

-MAX is one of three urban rail transit services operating in the Portland metropolitan area, the other two being the Portland Streetcar and WES Commuter Rail.
-MAX directly connects with them as well as with other transit services such as Amtrak, Frequent Express, and local and intercity buses.
-Trains operate with two-car consists due to downtown Portland's short city blocks.
-Vehicles and platforms are fully accessible, and fares are collected through the Hop Fastpass payment system.
+MAX is one of three urban rail systems in the Portland metropolitan area, alongside the Portland Streetcar and WES Commuter Rail.
+MAX connects directly with these systems and with other services, including Amtrak, Frequent Express, and local and intercity buses.
+Trains operate in consists of up to two cars due to Portland's short downtown blocks.
+All vehicles and platforms are accessible, and fares are collected using the Hop Fastpass payment system.

 History

 Predecessors

 In the early 20th century, privately funded interurbans and streetcars gave Portland one of the largest urban rail systems in the American West, with lines that once extended as far north as Vancouver, Washington, south as Eugene, east as Troutdale, and west as Forest Grove.
-Ben Holladay brought over Portland's first trolleys from San Francisco in 1872; drawn by horses and mules, they were operated by the Portland Street Railway Company.
+Ben Holladay brought Portland's first trolleys from San Francisco in 1872; drawn by horses and mules, they were operated by the Portland Street Railway Company.
 In 1890, the first electric streetcar opened in Albina while the first cable car began serving 5th Avenue; these marked the start of an era of major rail expansion.
 In 1892, the East Side Railway Company opened the first long-distance interurban line—a 16 mi route from Portland to Oregon City.
 The Portland Railway, Light and Power Company had taken over all local streetcars by 1906, and interurbans by 1908.
 In 1912, as Portland's population exceeded 250,000, transit ridership stood at 70 million passengers annually.
 Passenger rail services had started to decline by the 1920s with the rise of the automobile and suburban and freeway development.
 Portland's original streetcar lines had ceased operating by 1950, replaced by buses until 2001, when the modern Portland Streetcar opened in downtown Portland.
 The region's last two interurban lines, which traveled to Oregon City and Bellrose (Southeast 136th Avenue), permanently closed in 1958.